-- 5.2.8 Cut and fill operations will not be permitted on properties that are entirely within the 100 year floodplain. - 5.2.9 Basements within the Regulatory floodplain shall not be permitted. - 5.2.10 Underground parking within the Regulatory floodplain shall not be permitted. - 5.2.11 Notwithstanding Section 3.8.1 and 5.2.1, public infrastructure (e.g. roads, sewers, flood and erosion control works) and various utilities (e.g. pipelines) may be permitted within the Regulatory floodplain subject to the activity being approved through a satisfactory Environmental Assessment process and/or if it has been demonstrated to the satisfaction of the Conservation Authority that the control of flooding, erosion, or unstable soil or bedrockwill not be affected. - 5.2.12 Notwithstanding Section 3.8.1 and 5.2.1, development associated with public parks (e.g. passive or low intensity outdoor recreation and education, trail systems) may be permitted within the Regulatory floodplain if it has been demonstrated to the satisfaction of the Conservation Authority that the control of flooding, erosion, or unstable soil or bedrockwill not be affected. - 5.2.13 Notwithstanding Section 3.8.1 and 5.2.1, stream, bank, slope, and valley stabilization to protect existing development and conservation or restoration projects may be permitted within the Regulatory floodplain subject to the activity being approved through a satisfactory Environmental Assessment process and/or if it has been demonstrated to the satisfaction of the Conservation Authority that the control of flooding, erosion, or unstable soil or bedrockwill not be affected. - bevelopment associated with uses that by their nature are located within the flood hazard such as the construction or reconstruction of an erosion control works (including stream, bank, slope and valley stabilization to protect existing development), boathouses, conservation or restoration projects, stairs, and shore wells may be permitted within the flood hazard of an apparent river or stream valley or the meander belt of a non-apparent (unconfined) valley subject to the activity being approved through a satisfactory Environmental Assessment process and/or if it has been demonstrated to the satisfaction of the Conservation Authority that the control of flooding, erosion, or unstable soil or bedrockwill not be affected.
-In order to be considered, the submitted plans must demonstrate that: - development will not prevent access in order to undertake preventative actions/maintenance or during an emergency; - the potential for surficial erosion has been addressed through the submission of proper drainage, erosion and sediment control and site stabilization/ restoration plans.
+5.2.9 Basements within the Regulatory floodplain shall not be permitted.

+- 5.2.10 Underground parking within the Regulatory floodplain shall not be permitted. - 5.2.11 Notwithstanding Section 3.8.1 and 5.2.1, public infrastructure (e.g. roads, sewers, flood and erosion control works) and various utilities (e.g. pipelines) may be permitted within the Regulatory floodplain subject to the activity being approved through a satisfactory Environmental Assessment process and/or if it has been demonstrated to the satisfaction of the Conservation Authority that the control of flooding, erosion, or unstable soil or bedrockwill not be affected. - 5.2.12 Notwithstanding Section 3.8.1 and 5.2.1, development associated with public parks (e.g. passive or low intensity outdoor recreation and education, trail systems) may be permitted within the Regulatory floodplain if it has been demonstrated to the satisfaction of the Conservation Authority that the control of flooding, erosion, or unstable soil or bedrockwill not be affected. - 5.2.13 Notwithstanding Section 3.8.1 and 5.2.1, stream, bank, slope, and valley stabilization to protect existing development and conservation or restoration projects may be permitted within the Regulatory floodplain subject to the activity being approved through a satisfactory Environmental Assessment process and/or if it has been demonstrated to the satisfaction of the Conservation Authority that the control of flooding, erosion, or unstable soil or bedrockwill not be affected. - 5.2.14 Development associated with uses that by their nature are located within the flood hazard such as the construction or reconstruction of an erosion control works (including stream, bank, slope and valley stabilization to protect existing development), boathouses, conservation or restoration projects, stairs, and shore wells may be permitted within the flood hazard of an apparent river or stream valley or the meander belt of a non-apparent (unconfined) valley subject to the activity being approved through a satisfactory Environmental Assessment process and/or if it has been demonstrated to the satisfaction of the Conservation Authority that the control of flooding, erosion, or unstable soil or bedrockwill not be affected.
+In order to be considered, the submitted plans must demonstrate that: